susannaliu0705/cbb752-zimmerone-projects/info.md

 | Homeworks	| 20% |
 | Final Project	| 30% |

+### Recording Policy
+We will follow the default FAS policy on recording where the instructor’s lectures will be recorded, and student contributions in seminars and sections will not be recorded.

 ### Relevant Yale College Regulations

 Students may have questions concerning end-of-term matters.
 Links to further information about these regulations can be found below: